 Rigid Rotor#

-• Connection with microwave spectroscopy is shown where spectral lines are predicted to occur in equal intervals equal \(2\tilde{B}\).
+• Microwave spectroscopy is directly connected to this model, with spectral lines predicted to occur at equal intervals of \(2\tilde{B} \).

 Classical picture: Rotating dumbbell#